RamiyanGangatharan/PongJava/README.md

 2. Compile the Java files using `javac`.
 3. Run the main class with `java GameScreen`.
 4. Enjoy Pong in its simplest, low-level Java form!

+# TODO

+- Implement collisions for all objects
+- Implement physics for all moveable objects